terraform-google-modules/cloud-foundation-training/01-Getting-Started/README.md

 ### Google Cloud Provider
 Determine your Google Cloud [Project ID](https://cloud.google.com/sdk/gcloud/reference/projects/list), and select a [Region](https://cloud.google.com/compute/docs/regions-zones/#available) to provision resources.

-Uncomment the `provider` block in <walkthrough-editor-open-file filePath="setup.tf">setup.tf</walkthrough-editor-open-file>, and fill it in to include your Project ID and a Region.
+Uncomment the `provider` block in `main.tf`, and fill it in to include your Project ID and a Region.
 Save file.

 ### Initialize Terraform
 [terraform init](https://www.terraform.io/docs/commands/init.html) command is used to initialize a working directory containing Terraform configuration files.